-In middle school at some point, some gym teacher drew standard male and female genitalia on a white board, labelled them, and spoke about heterosexual sex, STDs, and pregnancy.
+In middle school at some point, some gym teacher drew standard male and female genitalia on a whiteboard, labeled them, and spoke about heterosexual sex, STDs, and pregnancy.
 This overview, one-day sex-ed course lasted about 20 minutes.
 It was nowhere near informative or helpful.

 But most importantly, it was extremely limited in scope; it completely ignored any kind of sex education that did not involve a cis-man’s heterosexual penis penetrating a cis-female’s heterosexual vagina.
 There was no anal sex, oral sex, or non-penetrative sex mentioned (queer or otherwise).

 As a teenager, I was happy when the awkward sex ed class ended.
 Looking back now, I am angry that it was not much, much longer, more comprehensive, and less queer-phobic.
 If I had had a more queer-friendly sex ed class, my life would have been very different.

 When I got to college and became sexually active, I was somewhat clueless.
 My only experience, or advice, came from porn.
 As a gay man, I had NEVER heard anyone talk about the kinds of sex I would be having.
 No one ever told me about blowjobs, anal sex, rimming, or what was sexually expected of me as a gay guy.

 Have you ever seen Queer as Folk?
 In the first episode, clueless teen-wonderboy, Justin gets picked up by much-older Brian for his first hookup.
 After some kissing, Brian asks Justin if he wants to rim him; Justin has literally no idea what he is talking about.
 This was sort of like what happened to me.